ConsciousBone/calcupico/buildguide/guide.md

 TODO: add images

-Finally, the solar panel has some support material behind it which will need removing.
+Finally, the solar panel has some support material behind and around it which will need removing.
-Locate it using the image below, and cut it out.
+Locate it using the images below, and cut it out.

 TODO: add images.